 The fastest way to add funds to your account is to deposit cash at a branch.
 If you deposit checks to your account, your bank may hold those funds for a few days (check your fund's availability policy for specifics).
 If you are tied up and have no time to go to a branch (and the amount is not too high), you may be able to act digitally and receive money via Zelle or another instant cash app to fund your account in real time.

 As soon as you realize there's a problem with your account balance, contact the payee to whom you wrote the checks.
 They are probably not interested in punishing you.
 They just want their money.
 Being proactive—getting in touch with the merchant or service provider instead of waiting for them to take action—demonstrates that you intend to pay, and that could keep things from getting worse.
-Ideally, you do this before anybody ever realizes that you wrote a bad check, but it's still worth trying after the check hits your account.
+Ideally, you do this before anyone ever realizes that you wrote a bad check, but it's still worth trying after the check hits your account.

 If your check bounces after somebody deposits it, it's going to cost you.
 For starters, you'll pay fees to your bank: You may face overdraft charges or non-sufficient funds (NSF) fees of roughly $25 to $38.
 You'll also likely have to pay a fee to whomever you wrote the check.
 The recipient gets dinged for depositing bad checks, and they may pass those charges on to you.

-After a check bounces once, your payee might try to re-deposit the check to see if your account has any money.
+After a check bounces once, your payee might try to re-deposit the check to see whether your account has any money.
 If not, expect to pay another round of fees.

 Finally, you might face fines and penalties as a result of legal judgments.

 Your Credit Report